axe/axe-design/components/Input.md

 - changeTime: long            // the exact time this input changed state
 - lastUpdate: long            // the last time this input state updated
 - name: string                // the name of the input, assigned by the system or specified by the user
+- source: byte                // the source of the input - each source (key, mouse, controllers) have their own ID
 - isDown(): boolean
 - isUp(): boolean
 - isPress(): boolean